contentauth/c2pa-python/docs/native-resources-management.md

 - **Shared**: several threads can run this kind of call on the same object at once.
 Reading a manifest with `.json()` is shared: nothing stops two threads from reading the same data at the same time.
 - **Mutating**: only one thread may run this kind of call at a time, and no shared call may start while it runs.
 Signing with `.sign()` is mutating: it changes what the object holds, so a concurrent read could see a half-updated result or a pointer being replaced out from under it.

-A `close()` arriving while any call, shared or mutating, is in flight does not free the pointer immediately.
-It marks the resource so no new caller can start using it, and defers the actual free until every in-flight call has returned.
-This is what closes the race from the previous section: thread B's `close()` still takes effect right away from its own point of view, but the memory thread A is still reading stays valid until thread A's call returns.
+A `close()` arriving while any call, shared or mutating, is in flight does not free the pointer right away.
+It marks the resource so no new caller can start using it, and defers the free until every in-flight call returns.
+This closes the race from the previous section: thread B's `close()` takes effect at once from its own point of view, but the memory thread A is reading stays valid until thread A's call returns.

 ## The full picture